spring-projects/spring-data-mongodb/README.md

 * the [User Guide](http://docs.spring.io/spring-data/mongodb/docs/current/reference/html/)
 * the [JavaDocs](http://docs.spring.io/spring-data/mongodb/docs/current/api/) have extensive comments in them as well.
 * the home page of [Spring Data MongoDB](http://projects.spring.io/spring-data-mongodb) contains links to articles and other resources.
-* for more detailed questions, use the [forum](http://forum.spring.io/forum/spring-projects/data/nosql).
+* for more detailed questions, use [Spring Data Mongodb on Stackoverflow]http://stackoverflow.com/questions/tagged/spring-data-mongodb).

 If you are new to Spring as well as to Spring Data, look for information about [Spring projects](http://projects.spring.io/).